 There are 12 cranial nerves, the Optic Nerve being only 1 of them.
 It is crucial to stress that 6 of these 12 cranial nerves innervate the eye in various degrees resulting in an elaborate neural network of visual fibres.
 Subsequently, over 70% of all the nerve fibres in the brain is related to visual processing.

-Neuroplasticity, which is the basis of neuro-optometric rehabilitation, is the capability of these neurons & neural networks to modify their connections in response to new information & development from damage & dysfunction (concussion, brain disorders etc).
+Neuroplasticity, which is the basis of neuro-optometric rehabilitation, is the capability of these neurons & neural networks to modify their connections in response to new information from growth & development or from damage & dysfunction (concussion, brain disorders etc).
 Various techniques of Visual Therapy & more specifically PhotoTherapy actually induces & re-programs this neural network via sensory stimulation.

 Since our visual cortex is in the back of the head (occipital lobe), the optic nerve fibers have to travel through the entire brain in a unique pattern, before we can actually perceive vision; so if any deficiency occurs anywhere along these pathways, whether developmental, disease, or from trauma such as concussion, functional vision will be compromised to some extent - for ex. we can physically see, but we can not understand what we see!

 Furthermore, the muscles around the eyes (extra-ocular muscles referred to as EOM), require accurate coordination to see single & clear – comfortably.